tstillwell/planet-distance-visualizer/README.md

 built for the browser with javascript (and Three.js)

-Visualizes the scale of interplanetary space using idealized circular orbits for each of the
+Visualizes the scale of interplanetary space using idealized (not realistic) orbits for each of the 8 planets.
-8 planets.

 Clicking a planet name in the overlay will make the camera look at that planet.

-Orbits are not realistic.

 ## Usage